 The Concept of Potential Output:

 The LRAS curve represents the economy's potential output, which is the level of output that the economy can produce when all resources are fully employed.
 It’s sometimes also referred to as full-employment output.
-This does not mean that there is zero unemployment.
-Instead, it refers to the natural rate of unemployment, which is the level of unemployment that prevails in an economy that is operating at its potential.
+Think about it: this does not mean that there is zero unemployment.
+On top of that, instead, it refers to the natural rate of unemployment, which is the level of unemployment that prevails in an economy that is operating at its potential.
 The natural rate of unemployment includes frictional unemployment (the unemployment that arises from workers searching for jobs) and structural unemployment (the unemployment that arises from a mismatch between the skills of workers and the requirements of available jobs).

 Key Differences Between SRAS and LRAS: A Summary